 Restore windows phone with Windows Device Recovery Tool

 If you have backed up your phone as recommended previously, once it has been erased by doing a hard reset, you may want to restore it from a backup.
 There are mixed reports on the success of doing this so it is up to you whether you want to try it.

 Otherwise your photos and videos would (hopefully) be safely saved to cloud based storage such as OneDrive.
 SD cards are also a great way to safely save your content from your phone.

 Can’t Hard Reset Microsoft Phone

-We at Fix My Mobile have repaired 1000's of Windows phones and can repair not only physical damage such as a broken screen but we can often also recover data from a broken phone.
-If you have tried all the steps above and are still having problems with your Microsoft Windows phone, please don't hesitate to contact us to discuss with one of our experienced technicians.
+We at Aussie Mobile Phone Repairs have repaired 1000’s of Windows phones and can repair not only physical damage such as a broken screen but we can often also recover data from a broken phone.
+If you have tried all the steps above and are still having problems with your Microsoft Windows phone, please don’t hesitate to contact us to discuss with one of our experienced technicians.